cj-casey/EC311-Project/README.md

 ### Collision Detection (Tom B.)
   We want the user to avoid colliding with the walls or going through them, so will use collision checking

-### VGA Display (Aymeric)
+### Random Maze Generation and Display (Aymeric)
-  Using VGA display techniques and memory storage, we are going to display a moveable ball and maze on the screen.
+  The vertical and horiztonal lines of the maze are modulated by two differently clocked linear-feedback shift registers (LFSR) and sampled every second to change the maze every second.
+The generation of the lines

+### Timer (Aymeric)
+The player has set number seconds that depends on the number lines of the maze.

+### Hard Mode (Aymeric)
+A switch on the Nexys board will make collision with any wall reset to the begining of the maze.